 This is an introduction to the ur-European saga.
-[FYI: This is my 2nd most popular page, accessed 5,800 times by 2017.]

 The saga is structured as a series of chronological essays tracing the path of the peoples who would become the earliest human Europeans, beginning with their exodus from Africa some 70ka (thousand years ago), continuing through tens of millennia down to the colonization of England by the Anglo-Saxon Federation in the early current era.
 The following are links to these essays (which will always be a work in progress):